For CustomersFor Customers·8 min read·15 May 2026

 A spotlessly clean and tidy modern home interior

-This is a plain-English guide to what cleaning actually costs in Horsham in 2026, what you get for the money, and how to get the most out of your cleaner once you've found one.
+Here is what a cleaner actually costs in Horsham in 2026, in plain English: the hourly rate, the monthly all-in, what changes the price, and how to get the most for your money.

 The short answer

-£16 to £22 per hour for a vetted, insured cleaner in Horsham.
-Most homes settle around £17 to £18/hr.
-Fortnightly is the most popular choice.
-Budget around £100 to £140 a month all-in for a 3-bed.
+£16 to £22 per hour for a vetted, insured cleaner in Horsham, with most homes around £17 to £18/hr.
+Fortnightly is the most popular choice, and a typical 3-bed runs roughly £100 to £140 a month all-in.
+You pay the cleaner directly, with a small flat Vouchee fee on top (see the pricing page).

 How much per hour?

 Vouchee cleaners in Horsham charge between £16 and £22 per hour.
-The range reflects experience, demand, and what's involved.
-A small flat usually sits at the lower end.
-A larger family home with pets and ironing comes in higher.
+A small flat usually sits at the lower end, a larger family home with pets and ironing at the higher.

-You set the hourly rate when you post your job.
-Cleaners then apply at the rate they're happy to work for, so you see real numbers from real people in your area rather than a one-size-fits-all quote.
+You set the rate when you post your job, and cleaners apply at the rate they are happy with.
+So you see real numbers from real local people, not a one-size-fits-all quote.

 💡